"[I]t is necessary that the [aspirant seer]

-Belief is easy; suggestibility is part of our natures.
+Belief is easy; suggestibility is in of our natures.
 Rational thought, on the other hand, is hard.
 But rationality is our only real hope.
 We have good brains — God, or the gods, or evolution saw to that.
-Our task is to use our brains, guarding against the errors our brains are prone to while making the best possible use of our brains' great capacities.
+Our task is to use our brains, making the best possible use of our brains' great capacities, while guarding against the errors our brains are prone to.
+We should be smart enough to understand how our brains may misfire, and to make the needed adjustments.

 "The four stages of mystical prayer may be described psychologically as four gradually deeper stages of trance, a psychic state in which thinking about something accomplishes what an effort of will is ordinarily necessary to effect.
 As trance deepens, the ordinary functions of consciousness are lost one by one, with gradually increasing intensity or extent.
 Because the functions of ordinary consciousness are inhibited, the contents of trance experiences are received without conflict, regardless of whether they would be disturbing during normal waking sobriety.
 Similarly, it is no more possible during trance than during the dreams of natural sleep to recognize fantasies as fantasies.
 Whatever their contents, mystical trances may be experienced as real and true.
 Ideas become delusions; daydreams become hallucinations.
 Trances consequently promote forms of religiosity that are at least partly inconsistent with a scientific understanding of the perceptible world."— "mysticism."
 ENCYCLOPÆDIA BRITANNICA, Online, 19 Apr.
 2010.

 I hesitate to add another quotation about hypnosis; I am not arguing that Steiner hypnotized anyone.
 But Steiner's followers do, I submit, hypnotize or at least deceive themselves.
-This hinges on credulity and/or suggestibility, which come with a high potential cost:
+Their behavior then hinges on credulity and/or suggestibility, which come with a high potential cost:

 "The psychiatrist George Ganaway...once proposed to a highly suggestible patient under hypnosis that five hours were missing from her memory of a certain day.
 When he mentioned a bright light overhead, she promptly told him about UFOs and aliens.
 When he insisted she had been experimented on, a detailed abduction story emerged.
 But when she came out of the trance, and examined a video of the session, she recognized that something like a dream had been caught surfacing.
 Over the next year, though, she repeatedly flashed back to the dream material." — Carl Sagan, THE DEMON-HAUNTED WORLD (Ballantine, 1996), p.
 110.